 The best way to learn this is probably to set a test machine and with a root terminal session running, so you can fix whatever you break, remove the setuid or setgid bit and see what happens.
 It *will* break the program you test it on, so be ready to set the permissions back.

 Another way setgid is used to share a directory.
-If setgid is, err, set, a file created by user A will be able to be edited by user B, if they are in the same group.
+If setgid is, err, set, a file created by user A will be able to be edited by user B, if they are in the same group and that group has write permission to the directory.

 Lastly, we come to the sticky bit.
 The classic example for this is /tmp.
 If you run ls -ld /tmp you'll see drwxrwxrwxt.
 The t at the end indicates that the sticky bit is set.